legendaftab/my-demo/README.md

 # my-demo
-this is my git and github account
+this is my Git and GitHub account.